 The SCAR process is handled through the NYS Unified Court System

 .
 Please visit their webpages for complete information.
 See links below.

 The Assessment office requires only one (1) copy of the completed/signed Grievance Form.
 If you would like your own copy to be date stamped/received, please provide an additional copy for your records.

-If you are sending a copy by U.S. mail, it must be received by no later than 8pm on Grievance Day (the 3rd Tuesday in June) even if it is postmarked that date but received after the third Tuesday, it will be considered late.
+If you are sending a copy by U.S. mail, it must be received by no later than 8pm on Grievance Day (the 3rd Tuesday in June).
+If it is postmarked that date but received after the third Tuesday, it will be considered late.